-Ideally, if you’re planning to visit all around Los Angeles, the central part of the city is a good spot to call home.
+Ideally, the central part of the city is a good spot to call home.
 A home base in the greater Hollywood area for example will give you easier access to the west and east parts of the LA, instead of staying on the Westside and having to drive all the way across town to sights on the Eastside or vice versa.

 A smaller independently-owned hotel that is centrally located in Hollywood.
 Walking distance to Hollywood Boulevard (Hollywood Walk Of Fame, TCL Chinese Theater), but not right on it.
 A great alternative to the bigger chains in the area.
 Great value for the location, and amenities.